 VCU uses the second half to blow open George Washington

-RICHMOND, Va.
-(AP) -- Mike'L Simms scored 14 points and VCU smoked George Washington 75-51 on Saturday.
+RICHMOND, Va. -- Mike'L Simms scored 14 points and VCU smoked George Washington 75-51 on Saturday.

 Nah'Shon Hyland had 13 points for VCU (18-11, 8-8 Atlantic 10 Conference), which snapped its five-game losing streak.
 KeShawn Curry scored 13 points and Hason Ward scored 10.